-HP Shareholders: HP's stock fell more than 10 per cent on Tuesday after the announcement, dropping to less than $US12.
+The Losers: HP Shareholders: HP's stock fell more than 10 per cent on Tuesday after the announcement, dropping to less than $US12.
 It had traded close to $US30 as recently as February.

 Leo Apotheker: If ex-HP CEO Leo Apotheker decides to seek shelter in an undisclosed location, you could hardly blame him.
 A former CEO of SAP, Apotheker was seen as a surprise pick to lead HP from the start, and after a series of miscalculations his reign ended quickly.

 Although reports later surfaced of extreme dysfunction among HP's board during Apotheker's time at the helm, he has seemed to garner an ample share of blame and criticism.